Psy-Fer/buttery-eel/README.md

                         Minimum score for a rear barcode to be classified (default: 60.0) --min_score_barcode_mid MIN_SCORE_BARCODE_MID
-                        Minimum score for mid barcodes to be detected (default: 60.0) --profile             run cProfile on all processes - for debugging benchmarking (default: False) -v, --version         Prints version
+                        Minimum score for mid barcodes to be detected (default: 60.0)
 ```

 Set up flags needed and run (`--use_tcp` is needed but not forced in these early versions):